Health Data Infrastructure

 Since 2020, the Amsterdam Economic Board has been advocating for the need to significantly improve data sharing and the use of AI in healthcare.
 With 7 regional partners, we developed a plan, set it up and found start-up funding in 2021.
 Major hospitals, universities, Philips, the City of Amsterdam and a leading group of Board members have committed to this plan and provided start-up funding.

-An intendant is now realising this infrastructure.
-First regionally, and then scaling up nationally.
+The intendant realises this health data space, first regionally, then scaling up nationally.

 Invitation to collaborate

-Would you also like to contribute to the Health Data Infrastructure?
+Would you also like to contribute to the Health Data Space Amsterdam?
 Would you like to participate?
 Contact us!